 Some PTSD sufferers find it hard to sleep at night and as a result, spend their days in a tired fatigued slump.

-Insomnia can be an issue, as well as interrupted sleep or not getting into a deep enough sleep for long periods of time.
-Nightmares are another contributing factor for irregular sleeping patterns.
+Insomnia can be an issue, as well as interrupted sleep or not getting into a deep enough sleep for long periods.
+Nightmares are another contributing factor to irregular sleeping patterns.

 When you’re dealing with fatigue, concentrating and being productive throughout the day becomes difficult.